-With the rules around buying for kids having recently been relaxed, anyone over the age of 16 can now buy Premium Bonds on behalf of a child, meaning aunts, uncles and even family friends can get involved.
+Anyone over the age of 16 can buy Premium Bonds on behalf of a child, meaning aunts, uncles and even family friends can get involved.

-What's more, the decision to slash the minimum investment amount from £100 to £25 means they're also a far more practical, or affordable, gift these days.
+What's more, NS&I's decision to slash the minimum investment amount from £100 to £25 in 2019 means they're also a far more practical, or affordable, gift these days.

 If you're sold on the idea, let's look at how to buy Premium Bonds for a kid.